umilISLab/moreever/README.md

 * corpora to be studied these are located in a directory named `./corpus.*` and referenced from [settings.py](settings.py).

+To initialise the database, use
+    `docker exec -it api /app/populate.py <stemmer>` or
+    `docker exec -it api /app/populate.py --list` to see all available stemmers for the given language.

 ### Corpora

 Corpora are loaded in the [stories](stories/) directory, with each corpus represented by a subdirectory.